 How can I view the traffic from my configured health probe(s)?

 To view the traffic sent to each backend instance from the health probe you can use IP stack statistics with a tool such as netstat.
-The health probe traffic will originate from 188.8.131.52.
+The health probe traffic originates from 22.214.171.124.

-When enabled on the frontend IP for a load balancer, DDoS Protection Standard will apply protection for all backend pool resources that are accessible through that public IP.
+When enabled on the frontend IP for a load balancer, DDoS Protection applies protection for all backend pool resources that are accessible through that public IP.
 For more information, see Azure DDoS Protection Reference.

 Why are certain ports restricted for HTTP health probes?

 The following ports are restricted for HTTP health probes: 19, 21, 25, 70, 110, 119, 143, 220, 993.
 These ports are blocked for security reasons by WinHTTP, meaning that Load Balancer health probes are unable to use these ports.
 For more information, see What's New in WinHTTP 5.1.

 Can I ping my load balancer?